hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 results in a black screen from time to time with the message "[drm] *ERROR* CPU pipe A FIFO underrun" - a suspend/resume cycle usually brought the display back reliably (found a few other reports about such problems as well)
+- update: it looks like intel_idle.max_cstate=3 or =4 might help to avoid the above mentioned gpu problems (not yet tested)
 - info: v6.0.9 kernel, debian bookworm, 4gb ram, 32gb emmc, n3060 2 core cpu

 # chromebook veyron - jaq - november 2022